MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-use-dispatcher.md

 Follow these steps to use your existing bot with Dynamics 365 Virtual Agent for Customer Service.

 ### A. Retrieve topics, utterances and secrets from your virtual agent tenant
-First, we will need to retrieve retrieve your Dynamics Bot content (topics & utterances) and your tenant’s endpoint and direct line secret.
+We will need to retrieve your Dynamics bot's content (topics & utterances), your tenant’s endpoint and direct line secret.

 #### 1. Retrieve bot ID, tenant ID, and auth token from your bot